New universal operator approximation theorem for encoder-decoder architectures: Acknowledgements

 Janek Gödeke acknowledges funding by the Deutsches Zentrum für Luft- und Raumfahrt (grant no. 50 EE 2204).
 Further, Janek Gödeke and Pascal Fernsel acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, Project Number 281474342/GRK2224/2).

 We thank Peter Maaß from the University of Bremen and Maarten de Hoop from the Rice University for fruitful discussions about operator learning and approximation.
-Further, we thank Hendrik Vogt from the University of Bremen for our discussions and his contribution to Theorem \ref{thm:X_nonseparableMetricSpace_equivalence}.
+We also thank Nihat Ay for his invitation to TU Hamburg for discussions, and Paweł Przybyłowicz from AGH University of Krakow for his question whether the EDAP-theory is applicable to Skorohod spaces.
+Further, we thank Hendrik Vogt from the University of Bremen for our discussions and his contribution to \Cref{thm:X_nonseparableMetricSpace_equivalence}.